Information on the use of masks and face coverings in the community including how they can help protect you.

 Medical masks are designed for use by health care workers.
 They are used in combination with other hygiene measures such as regular hand hygiene and physical distancing.
 They are not reusable and must comply to AS 4381:2015 or an international equivalent standard.

 Dust masks are not recommended as they have a one-way valve, which would allow droplets to spread if a person coughs or sneezes.

 When wearing a mask, whether it’s one you purchase or make yourself, you need to know how to use it safely.

 This includes how you put it on, what to do while wearing it, how to take it off and how to handle it and dispose of it safely after use to avoid the risk of infection.

 There are times when you may need to remove your mask or face covering temporarily while you are outside your household bubble.

 Remember to wash or sanitise your hands before removing your mask or face covering and putting it back on.

 In situations where wearing a mask is a legal requirement, you can remove your mask or face covering for short periods of time for the following reasons:

-- if you are someone who relies on New Zealand Sign Language, or visual facial cues such as lip reading, or need to communicate with someone who does, you can remove your mask or face covering to communicate, but you must maintain a physical distance of 2 metres.
+- if you are someone who relies on New Zealand Sign Language and/or reading people's facial expressions, including lip reading, or need to communicate with someone who does, you can remove your mask or face covering to communicate, but you must maintain a physical distance of two metres

 - if wearing a mask or face covering in the workplace would create a risk to your health and safety, as determined through Health and Safety guidelines